 Crate & Barrel

 As with other sites, there are filter options available, so you can better sort through the available options.
 However, since there are a relatively small number of options, you may find that you want to scroll through all of the results to take in the possibilities.
 If you find yourself struggling to figure out what will work best in your home, you can take advantage of the store’s interior design service at no charge.
-Here, you can chat with a design, as well as set up mood boards, floor plans, and three-dimensional room views.
+Here, you can chat with a designer, as well as set up mood boards, floor plans, and three-dimensional room views.

 Lovers of both modern and mid-century modern decor will find plenty of desk options at West Elm.
 Many of the best-selling options at this store offer simple lines with thoughtful details.
 You’ll find many options that are a good fit for small spaces, as well as desks that sprawl along a wall, offering bookcases and storage options as well as a writing surface.